HaochenZ11/CMU-VLA-Challenge/system/unity/README.md

 ## System Launch

-In a terminal, go to the 'cmu_vla_challenge_unity' folder and bring up the system.
+In a terminal, go inside this folder and bring up the system.
 ```
 ./system_bring_up.sh
 ```